How To Cut Peony Buds For Flower Vase Arrangements (With Pictures)

 • Use a strong, rust free pair of scissors or pruners.

-• Dip your pruners in beach to disinfect them before cutting your blooms.
+• Dip your pruners in bleach to disinfect them before cutting your blooms.
 This will prevent your peony bush from getting introduced to diseases from other plants.

-• Cut blooms, leaving enough stems and leaves on peony stalk to collect energy for the next year (see below)
+• Cut blooms, leaving enough stems and leaves on the peony stalk to collect energy for the next year (see below).

-• Remove any stems that would be submerged in water.
+• Remove any leaves that will be submerged in the vase water.
 This is very important and will prevent your blooms from rotting quickly.

 • Immediately add your flowers to the vase.